GENERAL SUBMISSION GUIDELINES

 Unfortunately, we cannot pay our contributors; however, we do our best to promote our authors and their work.

 Please send one to five poems in a single Word document file (with a max of seven pages total per submission).
 Submit once per reading period.
+Please note that we prefer poetry that explores place and the environment.
 We do not accept translations, fantasy, or erotica.

 Each creative non-fiction story should be double-spaced and no longer than 1000 words in length.
 You may submit one to three stories in a single Word document file.
+Please note that we prefer works that explore place and the environment.
 Submit once per reading period.
 We do not accept fantasy, erotica, self-help, how-to, or YA.

 GRAPHIC LITERATURE & COMICS

 We accept graphic literature and comics that showcase a balance of both literary and artistic merit.
 We publish in black/white and color.
+Please note that we prefer works that explore place and the environment.
 We request that you keep files under 1MB.
 You may submit up to 15 images.

 2018 POETRY CHAPBOOK CONTEST